1,351 related texts · 28 related myths · Page 3 of 29

 Even Moses, our great leader, faced such dilemmas, and the stories of how he navigated them are They reveal not just his wisdom, but also a glimpse into the Divine hand at play in ...

-Today, let's unpack a passage from Sifrei Bamidbar, specifically focusing on (Numbers 18:30-32), which deals with the Levites and their portion of the tithes.
-The verse states, "An...
+A passage from Sifrei Bamidbar, specifically focusing on (Numbers 18:30-32), which deals with the Levites and their portion of the tithes.
+The verse states, "And you shall say to t...

 Transporting the Tabernacle was the most dangerous job in ancient Israel.
 The Targum Jonathan makes clear that one wrong glance at the sacred vessels meant death by divine fire.
 Wh...

 It's almost like a cosmic nudge, inviting us to dig a little deeper.
-Take, for example, the juxtaposition of the laws concerning lepers right before the section detailing the dutie...
+Consider the juxtaposition of the laws concerning lepers right before the section detailing the duties of the L...

 The story of the spies sent to scout the Land of Canaan in the Book of Numbers is a powerful example of how fear and negative speech can derail even the most promising journeys.
 Th...

-It wasn't all manna from heaven and miraculous wells, you know.
 There was a lot of… well, let's call it "divine growing pains."
-The Vayikra Rabbah, a fascinating collection of rabb...
+The Vayikra Rabbah, a fascinating collection of rabbinic interpretations on the Book of Leviticus, gives us a glimps...

-According to Legends of the Jews, by Louis Ginzberg, Moses, overwhelmed, turned to God in desperation.
-"O Lord of the world!" he cried, comparing himself to a careless shepherd who...
+By Louis Ginzberg, Moses, overwhelmed, turned to God in desperation.
+"O Lord of the world!" he cried, comparing himself to a careless shepherd who has led his flock to the edge of ...

 The essence of life comes from prayer.
 Rabbi Nachman of Breslov derives this from a single verse: "Prayer to the God of my life" (Psalms 42:9).
 Prayer is not merely an appeal to th...